Introduction

 Body

 The body of the request MUST be a valid JSON object.
-The body of the response COULD be any valid JSON value:
+The body of the response MAY be any valid JSON value:

 Status codes

-: Bad request.
+200: Success.
+The request was processed successfully.
+The response body carries the return value.400: Bad request.
 The payload sent by the client is incorrect or malformed.
-The response body should contain details about the error and must adhere to all protocol requirements for headers and body.
+The response body SHOULD contain details about the error and MUST adhere to all protocol requirements for headers and body.

-Fundamentally, the status code is the primary signal that the request was processed successfully or not.
+Fundamentally, the status code is the primary signal of whether the request was processed successfully.

 Path format guidelines